Brieden/kaLB/README.md

 * Sven Brieden
 * Simon Schmitt

-kaLB uses the *lattice boltzman method* to compute a *2DQ9* fluid dynamics simulation.
+kaLB uses the *lattice boltzmann method* to compute a *2DQ9* fluid dynamics simulation.
-The user is able to specify a simulation using a .json inputfile. kaLB then processes this input, performes a simulation and returnes a hdf5 file containing the macroscopic values density and velocity during simulation steps.
+The user is able to specify a simulation using a .json inputfile. kaLB then processes this input, performs a simulation and returns a hdf5 file containing the macroscopic values density and velocity during simulation steps.
 In addition the user can use picture output and snapshots;
 all of them at required output frequencies.